devleague/js-calculator/README.md

 # Js-Calculator

-We will be creating a calculators by utilizing the **Revealing Module Pattern**.
+We will be creating calculators by utilizing the **Revealing Module Pattern**.
 Scope also comes into play in this exercise as a way to create functions and variables that are either both **privately** or **publically** available.

 The `CalculatorModule` will return an object when invoked.
 This object will have functions attached to it that perform different operations.
 Users will not be able to access these functions without first creating a new Calculator.